mbot-project/mbot_apriltag/pi5/README.md

-# mbot_apriltag

-## Description
+## Pi 5 mbot_apriltag usage
-This project offers tools for camera calibration and Apriltag pose estimation, specifically tailored for use with the MBot equipped with a **Jetson Nano**.
+This project provides tools for camera calibration and Apriltag pose estimation, tailored for use with the MBot equipped with a **Raspberry Pi 5**.

-The provided scripts enable users to:
+The scripts offer:
-- Stream live camera feeds directly to a browser, allowing for real-time viewing and interaction.
+- Streaming live camera feeds to a browser for real-time viewing and interaction.
-- Publish and subscribe to Apriltag LCM messages.
+- Publishing and subscribing to Apriltag LCM messages.

-Only Linux operating systems are supported.
+- MBot following Apriltags.

 ## Installation
 ### Install Apriltag Library